iosgliath/audio_feature_extraction/README.md

 ![image info](./output2.png)<br/>

-Combining MFCCs, DeltaMFCCs and DeltaDeltaMFCCs into a single input vector for each frame, will result in a fingerprint of the audio signal that will serve as input for our classification model.<br/>
+Combining MFCCs, DeltaMFCCs and DeltaDeltaMFCCs into a single input vector for each frame, will result in a fingerprint of the audio signal that will serve as input for the classification model.<br/>

   #  General process :